ahmadsolehin/Bookmaker-Application-using-Javascript/README.md

 Simple application for bookmarking webistes.
 This app goes along with the "Learn JavaScript By Building A Bookmarking App" tutorial.
 It uses localStorage for storing bookmarks

+build an application for storing website urls using nothing but pure JavaScript.
+No jQuery or frameworks, just plain old JavaScript. use Local Storage to store the bookmarks

 ### Version
 1.0.0